THE SUNDERLAND SITE - PAGE 004

 Such data is per this fine article by 'Chronicle' reporter Violeta Gorcheva.
 Which explains, in the words of Martin Routledge, that 'the aluminium of the bridge reacted with steel components in the structure leading to damaging corrosion and the untimely scrapping of the bridge in 1977'.

 I am especially grateful for the 'Sunderland Echo' article of Oct.
-28, 2009.
+28, 2009, which article seems to since have vanished (but most of it is available here).
 Because it advised me that the bascule bridge replaced a much earlier bridge at the spot.
 The original Hendon Junction bridge had apparently been built in 1866 by Sir W. G. Armstrong & Co. during construction of Hendon Dock, which opened in 1868.
 Known as a single web girder bridge, the 100-ton wrought iron structure was about 100 feet long & was designed to be lifted from its supports by a hydraulic ram & swung by handles.
 But the article added that it is unclear if this was the same bridge replaced by the 1948 bascule crossing - i.e. there may have been yet another bridge at the spot.
 Does anybody have any information about such earlier bridge or bridges?
 If so, do consider being in touch with the webmaster.
 I presume that Derek Kerr, pictured at right above, would know much about the bridge that he replaced.

 I do not know much about Gladstone Bridge, which bridge permitted access to Hudson Dock North from the north.
 By that I mean that marine access would be via the River Wear, through Half Tide Basin, & then via Gladstone Bridge into Hudson Docks North then South.
 It does show on the 1895 Ordnance Survey map & soon, I hope, it will be possible to show you the applicable section of that map.